Caregiver Responsibility

 Pick-up and 5 minute rule

 It is your responsibility to wait where you will be able to tell that the vehicle has arrived.
 Drivers are not allowed to leave sight of their vehicle.
-At most they can announce their arrival at your door or at the lobby of a building, if that can be done without leaving a vehicle unsupervised with passengers aboard.
+At most they can announce their arrival at your door or at the lobby of a building, if that can be done without losing sight of hte vehicle.

 Be ready!
 The driver is only allowed to wait 5 minutes for you.
 It is your responsibility to be ready to take your trip.
 If you do not meet the vehicle when it arrives, your driver will attempt to find you and East Bay Paratransit will attempt to telephone you.
 If you cannot be located or choose not to start boarding within five minutes, the driver may leave and continue to their next pick-up.